dempe/blog/resources/posts/building-a-static-site-from-scratch.md

 I had intended to have separate sections for notes (notes about shows, games, books, etc.) and recipes — two things I plan to blog a lot about.
 Then I realized that it would be simpler to just have a tag for each of these categories.

-## Using a Database to Build My Site
+## Keeping Track of Posts and Tags with a Database

-When running my local Laravel server, I use [SQLite](https://www.sqlite.org/) to store two entities — posts and tags.
+When running my local Laravel server, I use [SQLite](https://www.sqlite.org/) to store two entities — `posts` and `tags`.

 There is a many-to-many relationship between these two entities.
 Each tag has its own page that is dynamically generated with a list of all the posts associated with that tag, and for each post, there is a list of tags in the footer.

-This is actually pretty tricky to set up without a relational DB.
-With a relational DB, it's a piece of cake, and another reason I love my switch to PHP/Laravel.
+This can be somewhat tricky to set up without a relational DB.
+With a relational DB, it's a piece of cake.

 In a relational DB, many-to-many relationships are modeled with 3 tables[^3] — two for the two entities and a third to store the relationships between them.
 For example, say `slug` is the primary key for `posts` and `tag` (the tag name) is the primary key for the table `tags`.
 The third table, `post_tags` has two columns — `slug` and `tag` to indicate which posts are associated with which tags and which tags are associated with which posts.